carbon-design-system/carbon-design-kit/ISSUE_TEMPLATE.md

 Describe in detail the issue you're having.
 Please include whether or not this is part of Sketch Libraries or the larger Sketch Kit file.

+> What version of the Carbon Design System Kit are you using?

 > Is this issue related to a specific component?
 If so please give the page, artboard, and layer/symbol name.